 The measurements will depend on the size you want your pegboard to be, so they can be changed depending on taste.

-Cost, duration and difficulty
+Cost, time and difficulty

 This project is quite simple, and therefore ideal for beginners.
 Depending on the size of your pegboard, it shouldn’t take much more than a day.
 This will change depending on how you decide to finish your wood.
 We painted on a varnish, and the time for drying and applying a second layer is very short (between 30/60 minutes).
 Another type of finish may, however, require more time and extend your project a little.